centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/basic-objects/commands.md

 </TabItem>
 <TabItem value="OpenSUSE" label="OpenSUSE">

-In recent OpenSUSE versions, necessary software is available as binary packages from OpenSUSE repositories.
-Either use the Package Manager or the zypper tool to install them.
-You should check packages version when necessary.
+In recent OpenSUSE versions, the necessary software is available as binary packages from OpenSUSE repositories.
+Use either the Package Manager or the zypper tool to install them.
+You should check package versions when necessary.

 Package required to build: